Kunstmaan/orbit/README.md

 - builds the mail
 - sends a test to a specified address in config.json

-By default the mail task sends a test mail of all .html files in the dist folder, you can send a specific mail by running this task with a language flag, i.e.: ```npm run mail --nl```
+By default the mail task sends a test mail of all .html files in the dist folder, you can send a specific mail by running this task with a language flag, i.e.: ```npm run mail -- --lang nl```

 ## Layout
 Orbit has the twigjs templating language built in, also the Inky templating language is available, more info: [here](https://foundation.zurb.com/emails/docs/inky.html)